microsoft/sqlworkshops/SQLGroundToCloud/README.md

     </ul>
   </td></tr>

-  <tr><td><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/03-WorkingWithBigDataAndDataScienceBigDataClustersForSQLServer2019.md" target="_blank"> 03 - Working with Big Data and Data Science (Big Data Clusters for SQL Server 2019) </a></td><td> Abstraction levels, frameworks, architectures and components within SQL Server big data clusters</td></tr>
+  <tr><td style="vertical-align: top;"><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/03-WorkingWithBigDataAndDataScienceBigDataClustersForSQLServer2019.md" target="_blank"> 03 - Working with Big Data and Data Science (Big Data Clusters for SQL Server 2019) </a></td><td style="vertical-align: top;"> Abstraction levels, frameworks, architectures and components within SQL Server big data clusters</td></tr>

-  <tr><td style="background-color: AliceBlue; color: black;"><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md" target="_blank">04 - SQL Server on the Microsoft Azure Platform </a> </td><td td style="background-color: AliceBlue; color: black;"> Covers the multiple ways to use SQL Server technologies on the Microsoft Azure Platform, from Managed Instance to Azure SQL DB, and also migration strategies and tools you can use to move on-cloud or hybrid workloads.</td></tr>
+  <tr><td style="vertical-align: top;background-color: AliceBlue; color: black;"><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/04-SQLServerOnTheMicrosoftAzurePlatform.md" target="_blank">04 - SQL Server on the Microsoft Azure Platform </a> </td><td td style="background-color: AliceBlue; color: black;"> Covers the multiple ways to use SQL Server technologies on the Microsoft Azure Platform, from Managed Instance to Azure SQL DB, and also migration strategies and tools you can use to move on-cloud or hybrid workloads.</td></tr>

-  <tr><td><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/05-WhatToUseWhen.md" target="_blank"> 05 - What to use When </a></td><td> Covers the decision process and provides tools for deciding on the proper technologies on-premises and in-cloud for a solution based on requirements and constraints.</td></tr>
+  <tr><td style="vertical-align: top;"><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/05-WhatToUseWhen.md" target="_blank"> 05 - What to use When </a></td><td style="vertical-align: top;"> Covers the decision process and provides tools for deciding on the proper technologies on-premises and in-cloud for a solution based on requirements and constraints.</td></tr>

-  <tr><td style="background-color: AliceBlue; color: black;"><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/06-ReviewAndApplication.md" target="_blank"> 06 - Review and Application </a> </td><td td style="background-color: AliceBlue; color: black;"> Reviewing what you have learned in the course and a capstone discussion on how to apply it to your organization's needs.</td></tr>
+  <tr><td style="vertical-align: top;background-color: AliceBlue; color: black;"><a href="https://github.com/microsoft/sqlworkshops/blob/master/SQLGroundToCloud/sqlgroundtocloud/06-ReviewAndApplication.md" target="_blank"> 06 - Review and Application </a> </td><td td style="background-color: AliceBlue; color: black;"> Reviewing what you have learned in the course and a capstone discussion on how to apply it to your organization's needs.</td></tr>

 </table>